rycus86/docker-pygen/README.md

 The `resources.ResourceList` extends `EnhancedList` to provide a `matching(target)` method that allows getting the first element of the list having a matching ID or name.

 The `resources.ContainerList` extends the `matching` method to also match by Compose or Swarm service name for containers.
+It also supports the `healthy` property that filters the list for containers with healthy state while the `with_health` method can be used to filter for a given health state.

+Swarm services use the `models.ServiceInfo` class with these properties:

+- `raw`: The original service object from the API
+- `id`: The ID of the service
+- `short_id`: The short ID of the service
+- `name`: The name of the service
+- `version`: The current Swarm version of the service
+- `image`: The image used by the service
+- `labels`: The labels attached to the service (not the tasks)
+- `ports`: Contains two lists for `tcp` and `udp` ports for the published ports' targets used internally by the containers
+- `networks`: The networks used by the service (except `ingress`)
+- `ingress`: The Swarm ingress network's details
+- `tasks`: The current Swarm tasks that belong to the service

+Tasks use the `models.TaskInfo` class and have these properties available:

+- `raw`: The original task attributes (`dict`-like) from the API
+- `id`: The ID of the task
+- `name`: The name of the task generated as `<service_name>.<slot>.<task_id>` for replicated services or `<service_name>.<node_id>.<task_id>` for global services.
+- `node_id`: The ID of the Swarm node the task is scheduled on
+- `service_id`: The ID of the service the task belongs to
+- `slot`: The slot number for tasks in replicated services
+- `container_id`: The ID of the container the task created
+- `image`: The image the container of the task uses
+- `status`: The status of the task
+- `desired_state`: The desired state of the task
+- `labels`: Labels assigned to the task and its containers, also including:
+  - `com.docker.swarm.service.id`: The ID of the service the task belongs to
+  - `com.docker.swarm.service.name`: The name of the service the task belongs to
+  - `com.docker.swarm.task.id`: The ID of the task
+  - `com.docker.swarm.task.name`: The name of the task
+  - `com.docker.swarm.node.id`: The ID of the Swarm node the task is scheduled on
+- `env`: Environment variables used on the container created by the task
+- `networks`: The list of networks attached to the task

 The `resources.ServiceList` extends `matching by Swarm service name and the `resources.TaskList` can also match by container ID, service ID or service name.
 Tasks can also be filtered using their status and the `with_status` method.

 The `resources.NetworkList` class adds matching by network ID.
+It also accept other objects with networking settings (like `ContainerInfo`) and matches the networks against its network list.

+The networks for __containers__ have the `id`, `name` and a single `ip_address` properties.
+For __services__ the networks have a list of `ip_addresses` plus a `gateway` property.
+__Task__ networks also include the network `labels` and an `is_ingress` flag as well.
+Finally the __ingress__ network on services has a `port` property with lists of `tcp` and `udp` ports published on the Swarm ingress.

 An example for matching could be containers on the same network in a Compose project:
 ```